UdeM-LBIT/GATC/README.md

-# GAPol
+# GATC
-Genetic Algorithm for leaves labelling on a minimal reconciliation cost  gene tree.
+Genetic Algorithm for gene Trees Construction/Correction.

-GApol find the best tree (leaf labeling) from a list of unlabeled trees obtained using polytomysolver.
-The algorithm proceed by using a genetic algorithm to find the best candidates which are scored according to their likelihood.
-The binary is name 'gaperm'.
+GATC find the best tree according to both sequence data and species tree reconciliation.
+The algorithm uses a genetic algorithm to find the best candidates which are scored according to their likelihood.

-gaperm --help
+gatc --help

 __optional arguments:__